iocafe/iocafe-doc/source/dependencies/glew/260225-glew-on-windows.rst

 GLEW on Windows
 ==============================================

-The GLEW library comes prebuild for 32 bit Windows (i386 architecture) and for 64 bit Windows (AMD64 architecture).
+The bluetree repository (eobject, egui and glass) contains prebuilt GLEW libraries for 32 bit Windows (i386 architecture) and for 64 bit Windows (AMD64 architecture).

 - Headers for prebuilt GLEW are in /coderoot/bluetree/egui/dependencies/windows/include/GL directory.